Grandma’s Pumpkin Pie Dessert Squares (made healthier)

 I made this batch of squares on what was supposed to be a low calorie day (according to my boot camp meal plan) and just shooting the photos, I managed to do some serious damage.
 Yep, a few pieces of dessert squares ended up being dinner.
 No regrets.

-- 1 box of Immaculate Yellow Cake Scratch Mix, 1 cup reserved
+- 1 box Immaculate Yellow Cake Scratch Mix (any yellow cake mix will work), 1 cup reserved

 - 1 egg

-- 1 (15 ounce) can Organic Pumpkin Pie Mix (this is not the same as canned pumpkin puree)
+- 15 oz pumpkin pie mix (this is not the same as canned pumpkin purée)

 - 2 eggs

-- ⅔ cups dairy-free milk (I used unsweetened vanilla almond milk.)
+- ⅔ cups dairy-free milk, (I used unsweetened vanilla almond milk, but any milk will work)

 - 1 cup reserved cake mix